gilzoide/ecsql/docs/01-ecs-databases-en.md

 - Systems: functions that implement behavior logic, applied selectively to entities that have a specific set of components.
   For example, a "Move" system that moves entites in a 3D space could be applied selectively to entities that have both a "Position" and "Velocity" components.
 - World: the container for all ECS data, such as living entities and components.
-  ECS implementations often support creating and processing multiple worlds at the same time.

 For more detailed explanation of ECS concepts, check out this [ECS FAQ](https://www.flecs.dev/ecs-faq/).